The NMC has announced that nurses will have an additional three months to complete revalidation.

 This forms part of the nursing regulator’s move to prioritise ‘core regulatory functions’ during the coronavirus outbreak, meaning some services may be stopped or modified.

-The NMC will also postpone fitness to practise hearings and no new ones will be scheduled until further notice.
+It will also postpone fitness to practise hearings and no new ones will be scheduled until further notice.

-It will now seek ‘further flexibility from the Government’ around revalidation deadlines, it said in plans published on its website.
+The NMC will now seek ‘further flexibility from the Government’ around revalidation deadlines, it said in plans published on its website.

 As of Thursday, there are 3,269 confirmed coronavirus cases in the UK and 144 patients have died.